News & Media / Podcast / Back from Tanzania

 07:30

-Eishnee Vieth
+Eishnee Veith

-We were working with the Lutheran church in Tanzania.
-There’s the ElvD and the selvd.
-There are two dioceses of the Lutheran church in Tanzania.
-And I was a part of a workshop with three different language communities in which the church there is exploring beginning translation work, the Somboa, the Kara, and the Taturu dialect spoken by the Datoga people.
+We were working with the Lutheran Church in Tanzania.
+There’s the ELVD and the SELVD.
+There are two dioceses of the Lutheran Church in Tanzania, and I was a part of a workshop with three different language communities in which the church there is exploring beginning translation work, the Somboa, the Kara, and the Taturu dialect spoken by the Datoga people.

 07:59